 She co-founded X isle Productions LLC with her partner Jimmy Napoli to share their passion for history and inspire people through stories about Hamilton, revolution, piracy and other intriguing topics.
 Together with Jimmy, she films and edits a personal travel vlog about their long, oftentimes challenging boat journey from New York to St Croix.

-Currently she is performing “Raising a Revolutionary” in Savannah, in combination with different Hamilton lectures by Jimmy Napoli.
+She is performing “Raising a Revolutionary” in combination with different Hamilton lectures by Jimmy Napoli.
 This is a one-woman show about Rachel Faucett, the brilliant, scandal-ridden mother of Alexander Hamilton.

 Carol S. Ward has over 10 years of collaborative leadership in non-profit management, financial oversight, fundraising, strategic planning, Board relationships and grant-winning cultural program development.
 Most recently she was Executive Director of the Morris-Jumel Mansion in New York City, with prior positions at the Bruce Museum in Greenwich, CT and the Ridderhof Martin Gallery in Fredericksburg, VA.